NJ Conservation 2016 Annual Poster Contest – We All Need Trees – Coming Soon!

-The New Jersey Conservation Poster Contest is an annual contest, sponsored by the NJ Department of Agriculture, the NJ Association of Conservation Districts and the Ocean County Soil Conservation District, which aims to promote a better understanding of the connection between natural resources and humans, in a fun and creative way that engages students throughout the state.
+The New Jersey Conservation Poster Contest is an annual contest, sponsored by the NJ Department of Agriculture, the NJ Association of Conservation Districts and the Ocean County Soil Conservation District, which aims to promote a better understanding of the connection between natural resources and humans, in a fun and creative way that engages students throughout the county, state and nation.

-The contest is open to all students from grades 2-12, and is categorized according to grade groups.
-The Ocean County Soil Conservation District has declared a First Place winner for each grade group.
-One Grand Champion Winner was selected amongst the First Place winners, and was awarded a $250 prize toward an environmental project at their school.
-All First Place winning entries are submitted to the Statewide Competition where they will compete for cash prizes.
+The NJ Conservation 2016 Poster Contest official rules will be announced and posted in September, 2015.
+The contest is open to all students from grades K-12, and is categorized according to grade groups.
+At the county level, the Ocean County Soil Conservation District will declare a First Place winner for each grade group.
+One Grand Champion Winner will be selected among the First Place winners, and will be awarded a $250 prize toward an environmental project at their school.
+All First Place winning entries from Ocean County will be submitted to the Statewide Competition where they will compete for cash prizes.
 The First Place prize at the Statewide Competition is $200, Second Place is $100 and Third Place receives $50.
-To participate, teachers may find information on the Poster Contest Website, or check back next year for information about the 2016 poster contest.
+Winners from the Statewide Competition move on to the Nationals.
+To participate, teachers will find information on the Poster Contest Website – check back next month for more information about the 2016 poster contest.

 2015 Winning Entries